My collection would not have been possible without the help of others.

 Most important is my wife, Irina McLaughlin.
 Her acceptance of this rather eccentric collection is remarkable.
 (She let me cover a set of rarely-used double doors with bookshelves to house the collection.)
 She was also critical to final negotiations for Azerbaijani, Russian J, Ukrainian [S] B, and Russian M.

 Then there is my family, including my daughters (Chelsea Eatough, Katie Morozova, Jenni Poster, Ana Morozova) and my mother (Nancy McLaughlin), who (sometimes begrudgingly) gave me book money and Amazon gift cards for Christmas, my birthday, and Fathers Day in lieu of trying to pick something out on their own.
+(Sometimes I even listed items on my Amazon wish list.)

 Like my sister-in-law, our family friends Inna Maksimova and Petro Teslenko also served as a transit point in Ukraine for Russian [S] D and Russian [S] E.